B3ND1X/air-script/README.md

 ## Mobile & Raspberry Pi

 PLEASE NOTE:
-* NO JAILBREAK is required to SSH to your Pi from iOS!
-Just download "Terminus" app from AppStore
+* NO JAILBREAK is required to SSH to your Pi from iOS device!
+Just download the "Terminus" app from AppStore
-* NO ROOT is required when SSH to Pi from Android donwload a terminal of your choice from Google Play
+* NO ROOT is required to SSH to Pi from Android.
+Donwload a terminal of your choice from Google Play
 * For Raspberry Pi users, it's recomended to select only the tools you need to save on space.

 ## HOW TO INSTALL: